 You should not book your flights until your placement has been confirmed – you may not be able to reschedule the flights if your placement dates are unavailable.
 When your placement has been confirmed we suggest that you book your flights no later than 3 months before your trip begins to avoid any panic or inflated prices.

 Where can I travel in my free time?

-All of our placements are located in incredible, fascinating countries where you will find plenty to see and do.
+All of our elective placements abroad are located in incredible, fascinating countries where you will find plenty to see and do.
 We suggest that you wait until you arrive before booking any trips - you may decide to travel with other students or graduates, or take the advice of the very knowledgeable staff on site.
 You will find lots of advice from previous students or graduates on where to go from the comments book at the house.

 Which destinations are best for which specialties?

-Our placement consultants have extensive knowledge of all our destinations - both inside the hospital and out, and can help you discover which of our destinations suit your specialism best, and create the most opportunities for you.
+Our placement consultants have extensive knowledge of all our destinations - both inside the hospital and out, and can help you discover which of our destinations suit your speciality best, and create the most opportunities for you.

 Prior to your departure, we'll be in touch to discuss and help you decide where to specialise, whether to split your placement between two hospitals and which healthcare setting best suits your needs.